-- Gain critical thinking skills by studying and applying various psychological paradigms to problem-solving combined with data analysis using the scientific method.
+- Gain critical thinking skills by studying and applying various psychological paradigms to problem-solving, as well as a background in data analysis using the scientific method.

 - Build written and oral communications through essays, group projects, and class participation.

 Mastery of these skills creates the well-rounded candidates that employers seek.
-A background in psychology can be applied to jobs in almost every industry and in specific roles that involve influencing human behavior such as business, counseling, teaching, and social work.
-The pique in interest for undergraduate degrees in psychology has also led to growth in online bachelor’s programs in psychology, which can prepare students for entry-level jobs or graduate study to train for specialized psychology careers.
+A background in psychology can be applied to jobs in almost every industry and in roles that involve understanding or guiding human behavior such as business, counseling, teaching, and social services.
+Increasing interest in undergraduate degrees in psychology has also led to growth in online bachelor’s programs in psychology, which can prepare students for entry-level jobs or graduate study to train for specialized psychology careers.
 Continue reading to learn more about psychology-related careers by degree level.

 Jobs You Can Get with a Psychology Degree

 A degree in psychology can prepare you for a psychology career and for jobs in many other fields.
 To learn more about what you can do with a psychology degree, review the following job descriptions that provide salary information, helpful skills, and common tasks associated with each job.
 With the numerous options available, you can pursue a job that is a good fit for your interests, strengths, and salary requirements.